war/asset-loading/README.md

 		}

 ```
-Once complete, there will be a contiguous maximum timeline which is retured for use in `EmptyNode` animation playback.
+Once complete, there will be a contiguous maximum timeline that is returned for use in `EmptyNode` animation playback.

 ### ModelLoader::getNodeAnimationData
 Models can typically be parented to blank nodes (`EmptyNode`), which have animations.
-Extracting all of translation, rotation and scale animation data (as well as thier timelines) is carried out in this function.
+Extracting all of translation, rotation, and scale animation data (as well as their timelines) is carried out in this function.
 Firstly, the `tinygltf::Animation` object is retrieved for the given node, based on its index.
 In order to fetch the raw animation data for all animated keyframes, we need to use the `output` variable (stored in `tinygltf::AnimationSampler`) as an index to retrieve the corresponding `tinygltf::Accessor` accessor for this node.
 The accessor will give us essential `byteOffset` and frame count data required to fetch the animation data from the `buffer` data block, similar to what is explained in [`ModelLoader::getVertexPositions`](ModelLoader.md#ModelLoader%3A%3AgetVertexPositions).

 ```cpp